 A high score indicates that a region’s current sustainable rate of harvest is near to and not more than 65% of the historic maximum possible sustainable harvest achieved in that region.

 The more natural products extracted sustainably, the higher the score, provided that the harvest does not exceed the 65% safety level.

-The current score of 40 indicates that many countries have potential to improve sustainable harvests of natural products, either by eliminating overharvesting, increasing harvests that are too low, or reducing the pressures that decrease potential harvests.
+The current score indicates that many countries have potential to improve sustainable harvests of natural products, either by eliminating overharvesting, increasing harvests that are too low, or reducing the pressures that decrease potential harvests.

 Natural Products Need to Be Managed Effectively